Ready for some serious tropical island time and just need to know how to travel from Singapore to Perhentian Islands? We have all the answers for you!

 These run all day long usually starting at about 8am and finishing around 5pm.
 How many there are and exact timings depend on how busy it is.
-Expect there to be a lot less boats that may finish up earlier in the monsoon period.
+Outside the monsoon season, they are usually hourly.
+In the monsoon season, expect there to be a lot less boats that may finish up earlier.

 If you are staying at a bigger resort, they may have their own boat that you can book in advance direct with them.
 Prices may be higher.

 If you would rather not book online, there are tickets available on arrival at stands and tour offices which you won’t be able to miss around the jetty.
 The current price is RM70 return.